kavanase/vaspup2.0/README.md

 Example output from `data-converge`:
 <img src="https://github.com/kavanase/vaspup2.0/blob/master/Examples/data-converge_example.png">

+Note that, for semiconductor materials, a denser **_k_**-point mesh is typically required for accurate density of states and optical absorption spectra.
+See [Density of States & Absorption Spectrum Convergence](#density-of-states-and-absorption-spectrum-convergence) examples below.

 ### Ionic Dielectric Constant (DFPT) Convergence
 The calculated value for the ionic contribution to the static dielectric constant